wilfredilagan/captivate_accessibility/README.md

 Adds a skip to main content link <br>
 Makes links appear as a tags<br>
 Adds H1's and H2's to each slide <br>
-Attempts to correct tab order on each slide when Web Objects are on a slide Clears value of textboxes<br>
+Attempts to correct tab order on each slide when Web Objects are on a slide<br>
+Clears value of textboxes<br>